StarRocks/starrocks/faq/Deploy_faq.md

 Can be supported.
 No problem is identified in testing.

-ERROR 1064 (HY000): Could not initialize class org.apache.doris.rpc.BackendServiceProxy
+ERROR 1064 (HY000): Could not initialize class com.starrocks.rpc.BackendServiceProxy

 Check whether 'jre' is used.
 If so, change 'jre' to 'jdk'.
 Oraclejdk version 1.8 plus is recommended.